Consider this before you rent a car

-If you plan to make a multi-country trip, picking a rental location is a bit trickier.
+If you plan to make a multi-country trip, picking a rental location is trickier.
 You may have to drop off your car at another location than your pick-up point.
-Dropping off your car at other locations, and especially in other countries, usually comes with a significant cost increase.
+Dropping off your car at other locations, and especially in other countries, often comes with a significant cost increase.
 Carefully compare costs and offers.
 If you rent a car in a neighboring country, make sure to arrange for an additional motorway vignette.

-If you’d rather avoid the hassle of finding a good car rental company and a car, you may consider a holiday package with a rental car included.
+If you want to avoid the hassle of finding a good car rental company and a car, you may consider a holiday package with a rental car included.

 Check your car before you head off

-Once you pick up your car, check some important things first before heading off.
+Once you pick up your car, check some important things before heading off.
 Do the car and the extras exactly match what you signed up for?
 Are a motorway vignette, spare wheel and safety equipment included?
 Is the car fully refueled, and do all the lights and wiper blades work properly?
 If so, you’re ready to explore Switzerland’s roads!